Relativistic location algorithm in curved spacetime: Introduction

 In this context, it makes sense to design a positioning system based directly on relativistic principles.
-The concept of a Relativistic Positioning System (RPS) employs emission coordinates as the primary coordinates for spacetime \cite{Coll:2006gv,Coll:2006sg}.
+The concept of a relativistic positioning system (RPS) employs emission coordinates as the primary coordinates for spacetime \cite{Coll:2006gv,Coll:2006sg}.
 Emission coordinates are formed from the timestamps of proper time broadcasts for a system of satellites, so that the location of the user in emission coordinates is immediately established upon signal reception.
-Moreover, the satellite coordinate positions become trivial in emission coordinates.
+Moreover, the satellite coordinate positions become trivial in emission coordinates, consisting of the satellite clock times and timestamps of concurrently received signals.
+Of course, what is less trivial is the transformation to a standard coordinate system and the specification of satellite and user positions in terms of physical distances.

 The simplicity of an RPS based on emission coordinates offers several advantages over traditional implementations of GNSSs.
 Since the user and satellite positions in emission coordinates are expressed directly in terms of proper time broadcasts received by the users and satellites, an implementation of an RPS in terms of emission coordinates has the potential to reduce the post processing, number of emitters, and number of ground stations, which would permit a significant reduction in the size and scope of the infrastructure required without compromising (and possibly improving) the performance and accuracy of the service.
 Additionally, an RPS might be employed equally well for positioning in space.
-Finally, RPSs can be used as key scientific tools; there are, for instance, proposals to use an RPS network for relativistic geodesy as well as the detection of gravitational waves (see e.g. \cite{auge2011gravitational}).
+Finally, RPSs can be used as key scientific tools; there are, for instance, proposals to use an RPS network for relativistic geodesy as well as the detection of gravitational waves (see, e.g., \cite{auge2011gravitational,*Delva:2011zk}).